 Alternative Company Types to Consider

-There are 2 other company types you can register in Indonesia, aside from the above mentioned.
+There are 2 other types of business entities you can register in Indonesia, aside from the above mentioned.

 1. Nominee Limited Liability Company